01Understanding Car Leases

 It Doesn't Hurt to Ask

 A car lease is negotiable just like buying a new car.
 If you are getting the vehicle from a dealership, do a little research on the vehicle you are purchasing.
-See if you can find the same make and model 4 years or 5 years older or better yet the length of your lease to see what its value is currently.
+See if you can find the same make and model four years or five years older or better yet the length of your lease to see what its value is currently.
 It will give you a good estimate of what your vehicle will be worth when your lease is over.
 Take the current value of the vehicle you want to lease minus what you think the value will be at the end of the lease.
 Divide that by the number of months of your lease and that should give you an idea of what the monthly payment ought to be.

 Taking over a Lease